 Infinite Amount of Current This property of the ideal diode can be directly implied from its previous property which states that the ideal diodes offer zero resistance when forward biased.
 The reason can be explained as follows.
 In electronic devices, the relationship between the current (I), voltage (V) and resistance (R) is expressed by Ohm’s law which is stated as I = V/R. Now, if R = 0, then I = ∞.
 This indicates that there is no higher limit for the current which can flow through the forward-biased ideal diode.

-Zero Threshold Voltage Even this characteristic of the ideal diode under forward biased state can be inferred from its first property of possessing zero resistance.
-This is because, threshold voltage is the minimum voltage which is required to be provided to the diode so as to overcome its barrier potential and to start conducting.
+Zero Threshold Voltage Even this characteristic of the ideal diode under the forward biased state can be referred from its first property of possessing zero resistance.
+This is because threshold voltage is the minimum voltage which is required to be provided to the diode to overcome its barrier potential and to start conducting.
 Now, if the ideal diode is void of depletion region itself, then the question of threshold voltage does not arise at all.
 This property of the ideal diode makes them conduct right at the instant of being biased, leading to the green-curve of Figure 1 which shows the diode characteristics.

 Characteristics of Ideal Diode when Reverse BiasedInfinite Resistance An ideal diode is expected to fully inhibit the flow of current through it under reverse biased condition.
 In other words it is expected to mimic the behavior of a perfect insulator when reverse biased.

 Zero Reverse Leakage Current This property of the ideal diode can be directly implied from its previous property which states that the ideal diodes possess infinite resistance when operating in reverse biased mode.
 The reason can be understood by considering the Ohm’s law again which now takes the form (shown by red-curve in Figure 1).
 Thus it means that there will be no current flowing through the ideal diode when it is reverse biased, no matter how high the reverse voltage applied be.